rpires71/milestone2/README.md

 ### Outcome

 By accomplishing these objectives, the project demonstrates advanced proficiency in front-end web development, effective utilisation of **JavaScript for dynamic interactivity**, and an in-depth understanding of **practical, user-oriented web design**.

-The final deliverable reflects both **technical capability** and **professional quality**, aligning with the standards expected at Level 5 within **Web Application Development** (Code Institute, 2025).
+While reflecting the standards expected at Level 5 in **Web Application Development**, the final product showcases both **technical competence** and **professional presentation**,  (Code Institute, 2025).

 ## Purpose of the Website
 [⬆ Back to Table of contents](#table-of-contents)